hashicorp/consul/CONTRIBUTING.md

 A new plugin is (usually) about 1000 lines of Go.
 This includes tests and some plugin boiler plate.
 This is a considerable amount of code and will take time to review.
-To prevent too much back and forth it is advisable to start with the plugin's `README.md`; This will be it's main documentation and will help nail down the correct name of the plugin and its various config options.
+To prevent too much back and forth it is advisable to start with the plugin's `README.md`; This will be its main documentation and will help nail down the correct name of the plugin and its various config options.

 From there it can work its way through the rest (`setup.go`, the `ServeDNS` handler function,